-Here with hard work and good management, (duly acknowledged by winning the Royal Agricultural and Horticultural Society's Angus Award for agricultural farms in 1890 and 1891) Henry ran his mixed 140 acre farm, 40 acres of vineyards and built his wine cellars.
+Here with hard work and good management, (duly acknowledged by winning the Royal Agricultural and Horticultural Society's Angus Award for agricultural farms in 1890 and 1891) Henry ran his mixed 140 acre farm, 40 acres of vineyards and built his wine cellars naming them Hamilton's Ewell Vineyards.

 Outliving her husband by 34 years Anne, died in 1886 aged 97.
 In accordance with Richard's Will the original property was divided equally amongst the nine children.
-Henry, Anne and two of their children are buried with many other early settlers in what is now a state heritage listed graveyard at St Mary's Anglican Church.
+Henry, Anne and two of their children are buried with many other early settlers in what is now a state heritage listed graveyard at St Mary's.